measurement-factory/EggTimer/README.md

 *github_token* | An authentication token generated for the associated `config::github_username`. | -
 *github_webhook_path* | GitHub webhook URL path. | -
-*github_webhook_secret* | A random secret string to be used here and in the GitHub webhook configuration. | - *port* | The bot listens for GitHub requests on this TCP port. | 7777 *repo* | The name of the GitHub repository that the bot should serve. | - *owner* | The owner (a person or organization) of the GitHub repository. | - *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps.| false
+*github_webhook_secret* | A random secret string to be used here and in the GitHub webhook configuration. | - *host* | The bot listens for GitHub requests on this IP address.
+If omitted, the bot will listen on all available IP interfaces. | -
+*port* | The bot listens for GitHub requests on this TCP port. | 7777 *repo* | The name of the GitHub repository that the bot should serve. | - *owner* | The owner (a person or organization) of the GitHub repository. | - *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps.| false
 *skip_merge*| A boolean option to enable no-final-modifications mode where the bot performs all the merging steps up to (and not including) the target branch update.
 Eligible PRs are merged into and tested on the staging branch but are never merged into their target branches. | false
 *staging_branch* | The name of the staging branch. | auto *necessary_approvals* | The minimal number of "core" developers required for a PR to become eligible for merging.
-PRs with fewer votes are not merged, regardless of their age. | 2
+PRs with fewer votes are not merged, regardless of their age. | 1
 *voting_delay_min*| The minimum merging age of a PR.
 Younger PRs are not merged, regardless of the number of votes.
-PR age is measured in days from the PR creation time. | 2
+PR age is measured in hours from the PR creation time. | 48
 *sufficient_approvals* | The minimal number of core developers required for a PR to be merged fast (i.e., without waiting for `config::voting_delay_max`) | 2
-*voting_delay_max* | The minimum merging age of a PR that has fewer than `config::sufficient_approvals` votes.
-PR age is measured in days from the PR creation time. | 10
+*voting_delay_max* | The maximum merging age of a PR that has fewer than `config::sufficient_approvals` votes.
+PR age is measured in hours from the PR creation time. | 240

 ## Caveats